flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-19-01-08-qq/index.md

   - order: 6
     body: >-
       > “There was a lot of talk about ‘best ever’ all year long.
 We were never in that conversation.
-But tonight, there’s no doubt.
+But tonight, there’s no doubt."

       Dabo Swinney, coach of the Clemson Tigers, who defeated #1 ranked Alabama on Monday night to claim the national championship.
 Some may debate the